telekom/canary-bot/README.md

 We decided to apply *English* as the primary project language.

 Consequently, all content will be made available primarily in English.
-We also ask all interested people to use English as language to create issues, in their code (comments, documentation etc.) and when you send requests to us.
+We also ask all interested people to use English as the preferred language to create issues, in their code (comments, documentation, etc.) and when you send requests to us.
 The application itself and all end-user facing content will be made available in other languages as needed.

 ## Documentation